-Use Inode-Resident Extended Attributes
+Use Inode-Resident Extended Attributes and 256-byte Inodes

-SGI recommends that you configure your filesystems so that the extended attribute used by DMF is always inode-resident.
-See "Inode Size Configuration" on page 76.
+SGI recommends that you configure your filesystems so that the extended attribute used by DMF is always inode-resident and that you use 256-byte inodes and the default attr2 (-i attr=2 option to mkfs.xfs) when possible.
+See "Inode Size Configuration" on page 80.